SvenKratz/GlassHUD/README.md

   * allow switching between metric and "aviation" units
   * recording of GPS path
   * recording of video, with overlayed HUD
+  * compensate acceleration values based on GPS information, e.g., false tilt information due to centrifugal force when in a turn